camunda/camunda-platform-get-started/README.md

 ## Start Instance using code

-Writing your own code allows you to start an instance of the process, i.e. on an external trigger, like a message or a user request.
+Writing your own code allows you to start an instance of the process on an external trigger, like an incoming message or a user request.
 To see examples of this check out the programming language [specific folders](#repository-structure).

 # Complete the User Task